Teaching Family Model

 The Teaching Family Model

-White’s philosophy of care is rooted in Christian values, in a 170-year history, and in proven expertise.
+Josiah White’s philosophy of care is rooted in Christian values, a 170-year history, and proven expertise.
 We care for the children in our residential and foster homes like we would our own.

 The Teaching-Family Model is the tool that brings our core principles (value-based, holistic method, Christian + Clinical, Family Life Model) together.
-It will give us a common language, a unified approach to quality care, and the highest level of training and support.
-Our programs are setup to implement the model and will work very well within our existing therapeutic framework.
+It gives us a common language, a unified approach to quality care, and the highest level of training and support.

 Highlights

-TFM serves to enhance several aspects and groups within White’s.
+TFM serves to enhance several aspects and groups within Josiah White’s.
 This model…

-- Is a trauma-informed model based on research that prioritizes relationships with caregivers;
+- Is trauma-informed and is based on research that prioritizes relationships with caregivers;

 - Provides a cohesive language around a strength-based approach to serving kids and families;